Early years: 1963-1982

 Inn and Melvyn's restaurant in Palm Springs.

-Terrill will oversee the release of two Steve McQueen books
+Terrill oversaw the release of two Steve McQueen books

 in 2010: "Steve McQueen: A Tribute to the King of Cool," (Dalton